-- Fat is slower to empty from the stomach, and high-fat foods can sometimes cause nausea in the early postoperative period. - May better tolerate if servings are spaced throughout the day. - O At this point, you may begin to reintroduce healthy fats into your diet. - O Aim for a total of less than 35 grams of fat/day. - O Choose mono- and polyunsaturated fats and avoid saturated and/or trans fats. - O Start with 1 to 2 teaspoons per day.
+- Fat is slower to empty from the stomach, and high-fat foods can sometimes cause nausea in the early postoperative period. - O May better tolerate if servings are spaced throughout the day. - O At this point, you may begin to reintroduce healthy fats into your diet. - Aim for a total of less than 35 grams of fat/day. - O Choose mono- and poly-unsaturated fats and avoid saturated and/or trans fats. - Start with 1 to 2 teaspoons per day.

-Good Choices:
+Good choices:

-- Peanut butter and/or nut butters (smooth)
+- O Peanut butter and/or nut butters (smooth)

 - Avocado

 - Olive oil

-- · Canola oil
+- O Canola oil

-- Peanut oil
+- O Peanut oil

-- · Flax seed oil
+- Flax seed oil

-- · Olive oil based salad dressings
+- Olive oil based salad dressings

-Seventh Week and Beyond:
+Ninth Week and Beyond: